-RTA submitted that Bloomberg, which quotes actual traded prices and is widely used by the market, is a more reliable source than CBA Spectrum.
+RTA submitted that Bloomberg, which quotes actual traded prices and is widely used by the market, is a more reliable source than CBASpectrum.

-The extent of illiquidity in global financial markets is reflected in increased debt margins compared to previous years.
-Standard practice has been to estimate the debt margin by referencing the Bloomberg and CBA Spectrum estimates which tended to track each other reasonably closely.
-In March 2008, they started to diverge widely, but in recent months have again provided relatively convergent estimates.
+In the Draft Report, the Authority indicated that the extent of illiquidity in global financial markets was reflected in increased debt margins compared to previous years.
+Standard practice has been to estimate the debt margin by referencing the Bloomberg and CBASpectrum estimates which tended to track each other reasonably closely.
+However, the Authority also noted that, in March 2008, the estimates started to diverge widely, but in recent months had again provided relatively convergent estimates.

-The Authority's recommendation of a five-year Commonwealth bond rate is also relevant for the bond rates used for estimating the debt margin.
-In this instance, the Authority recommends setting the debt margin with reference to the 20-day average of five-year bond yield data rather than 10-year yield data previously used.
+The Authority's recommendation of a five-year Commonwealth bond rate was also relevant for the bond rates used for estimating the debt margin.
+In this instance, the Authority recommended setting the debt margin with reference to the 20-day average of five-year bond yield data rather than 10-year yield data previously used.

-The Authority engaged PwC to undertake analysis of GAWB's debt margin and debt issuing costs using five-year yield data.
+The Authority engaged PwC to undertake an analysis of GAWB's debt margin and debt issuing costs using five-year yield data.

-PwC reviewed the effects of recent financial conditions and concurred with GAWB that the established benchmarks of Bloomberg and CBA Spectrum have tended to provide volatile and inconsistent estimates.
-However, PwC found that the wide divergence in Bloomberg and CBA-Spectrum estimated fair value curves (in recent months) has narrowed considerably.
+PwC reviewed the effects of recent financial conditions and concurred with GAWB that the established benchmarks of Bloomberg and CBASpectrum have tended to provide volatile and inconsistent estimates.
+However, PwC found that the wide divergence in Bloomberg and CBASpectrum estimated fair value curves (in recent months) has narrowed considerably.

-PwC's position is that exclusive reference to Bloomberg data is favoured on the basis that it is based on more appropriate methodology and comprehensive information, and adjusts for outlier observations.
-Estimates of the Bloomberg fair value curve at a term of five years with reference to the 20 trading days up to 23 February 2010 imply a debt margin of 347 bp for BBB rated debt.
+PwC's position was that exclusive reference to Bloomberg data is favoured on the basis that it is based on more appropriate methodology and comprehensive information, and adjusts for outlier observations.
+Estimates of the Bloomberg fair value curve at a term of five years with reference to the 20 trading days up to 23 February 2010 imply a debt margin of 347 bp for BBB-rated debt.

 PwC advised that the change from the 10-year yields to five-year yields (consistent with the regulatory period) should be accompanied with an increase in debt issuing costs, given that most of these costs are incurred upfront and hence translate into a higher annualised fee when recovered over a shorter period.
-Accordingly, PwC recommended an allowance of 20 bp which is the value that would provide a similar present value of fee allowances over the five (as opposed to ten-) year period.
-At the same time, PwC noted the original 12.5 bp margin was conservative when compared to evidence of a range between eight to 10 bp at that time.
+Accordingly, PwC recommended an allowance of 20 bp which is the value that would provide a similar present value of fee allowances over the five (as opposed to 10) year period.
+At the same time, PwC noted the original 12.5 bp margin was conservative when compared to evidence of a range between 8 to 10 bp at that time.

 The Authority accepted PwC's advice in regard to using Bloomberg data for the five-year debt margin.
 However, the Authority considered that a margin of 12.5 bp for transactions costs was reasonable.
-The result is a total debt margin of 360 basis points and a cost of debt of 8.79% (at an indicative date of 23 February 2010).
+The result is a total debt margin of 360 bp and a cost of debt of 8.79% (at an indicative date of 23 February 2010).